William-Hill/isteam-flappy-bird/README.md

 3. **Ask questions** - Don't hesitate to ask for clarification
 4. **Experiment** - Try modifying values to see how they affect the game

+**Note:** There's also a `solution.py` file that contains the complete working implementation.
+Your instructor may share this with you after you've completed your own implementation, or use it to provide hints if you get stuck.

 ## 🔧 Customization Ideas

 Once students complete the basic game, encourage them to experiment with: